dfelinto/blender-manual/manual/addons/mesh/looptools.rst

 Method
    Best Fit
-      When *Best Fit* is selected a circle is calculated using a non-linear least squares method.
+      When *Best Fit* is selected a circle is calculated using a nonlinear least squares method.
       This basically means that the circle that is calculated with this option best fits the vertices you selected.

    Fit Inside